RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

     | -- | -- |
     | Boot diagnostics | **Disable**|

-7. Leave the remaining defaults and then click the **Review + create** button at the bottom of the page.
+7. Leave the remaining values on the defaults and then click the **Review + create** button at the bottom of the page.

 8. Once Validation is passed click the **Create** button.
 It can take anywhere from five to seven minutes to deploy the virtual machine.